 Spanish is taught from Year 1 by a native teacher.
 Those children who are new to Spain are given parallel classes at a beginner’s level.By Year 6, pupils are expected to converse fluently and read and write proficiently in Spanish.

-All external activities are carefully planned and keeping in mind to make the most from an educational point of view.
+All external activities are carefully planned and the educational aims and objectives are identified.

 The aim of History lessons is to stimulate children’s curiosity about the past, to develop chronological understanding, and to help children understand and be knowledgeable about events, people and changes in both recent and more distant past in their own area and in other parts of the world.
 Children are taught how to recognise and understand how the past influences the present; they learn about change and continuity.
 History is looked at from a political, social and cultural angle and children are taught how to look at historical evidence and interpret it.
 A wide variety of ancient and recent civilisations are studied, including the Stone Age, the Greeks, Romans, Egyptians, Aztecs, Victorian England, as well as famous figures in history, such as Florence Nightingale, Samuel Pepys and John Lennon among others.